arwes/arwes/docs/animation/animation-system.md

 The available props are: `animate` and `duration`.

 The descendant nodes will extend those props if available and defined.

+The providers can be stacked and their props will be merged.

 ### Example